swrgoh/SC1015_PUBG_Project/README.md

 <br />
 <br />

-We want to use Data Science and Machine Learning to win more games.<br>
+We want to use Data Science and Machine Learning to win more games 🏆 🏆 🏆<br>
 <br />

 > ### Main issues that cause us to loose our games & questions derived from them: